Cleardeals/Integrated-Data-Formatter/README.md

 # Integrated Data Formatter Suite

 ## Description
 This is a web project hosted at [https://imaginative-manatee-60eef3.netlify.app/](https://imaginative-manatee-60eef3.netlify.app/).
-It serves as a [insert brief description of the website's purpose, e.g., portfolio, blog, or application].
+It serves as a Ra Message to be converted in a Structered Format that can be utilized for further processes.
 The project is built with modern web technologies to provide a responsive and user-friendly experience.

 ## Features
 - Responsive design for mobile and desktop devices
-- [Add specific features, e.g., interactive UI, API integration, etc.]
 - Fast deployment via Netlify

 ## Tech Stack